mosmn/Notes/sections/theo/networking/module1.md

 Their job is to provide connectivity and ensure data flow across the network.

-They use the end device destination address in conjunction with info about the network interconnections to the path the message should take.
+They use the end device destination address in conjunction with info about the network interconnections to determine the path the message should take.

 Other roles include:
 - Regenerate and retransmit data signals.